Market Analysts see Planet Labs PBC [PL] falling to $8. Time to buy?

-Planet Labs PBC [NYSE: PL] stock went on an upward path that rose over 13.47% on Tuesday, amounting to a one-week price increase of more than 18.50%.
-The company report on September 12, 2022 that Planet Reports Financial Results for Second Quarter of Fiscal Year 2023.
+Planet Labs PBC [NYSE: PL] slipped around -0.58 points on Tuesday, while shares priced at $6.10 at the close of the session, down -8.68%.
+The company report on September 19, 2022 that Planet Announces New Details of Hyperspectral Offering.

 Sponsored

-Expands YoY Second Quarter GAAP Gross Margin Expansion to 48% from 35%.

-Over the last 12 months, PL stock dropped by -38.00%.
-The one-year Planet Labs PBC stock forecast points to a potential upside of 39.23.
-The average equity rating for PL stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $1.63 billion, with 264.09 million shares outstanding and 208.62 million shares in the current float.
-Compared to the average trading volume of 2.67M shares, PL stock reached a trading volume of 7863197 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.70M shares, PL reached a trading volume of 4786811 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PL shares is $10.12 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PL stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.